jensbech/get-aad-token/README.md

-Get a bearer tokens from Azure Entra ID and copy it to some other location.
+Get a bearer tokens from Azure Entra ID and copy it to some local location.

 **Requirements**
 - Azure CLI